EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 • User-friendly

-You can power on this easy to use Biofeedback unit and the real-time EMG will be continuously measured.
-You can press the START button to begin the Work/Rest program.
-Here you will be prompted to contract and relax muscles.
-When the session is finished, the statistics will be displayed on the LCD: work time, rest time, onset and release time.
-One easy to use the customizable program, where you can use the default settings or change: work time, rest time, number of repetitions, etc.
+You can easily power on this biofeedback unit, and then the real-time EMG will be continuously measured.
+Next, you can press the START button to begin the Work/Rest program.
+At this point, you will be prompted to contract and relax your muscles.
+When the session is finished, the statistics will be displayed on the LCD: work time, rest time, onset, and release time.
+One easy-to-use customizable program where you can use the default settings or change work time, rest time, number of repetitions, etc.

 NeuroTrac® MyoPlus2 Pro

 NeuroTrac MyoPlus2 Pro is a new and improved touch-screen with a full-color display.
-The new user-friendly interface makes it a self-explanatory unit with the interactive learning on the go, including electrode placement, running EMG graph as well as many other helpful tools.
+The new user-friendly interface makes it a self-explanatory unit with interactive learning on the go, including electrode placement, running EMG graph, as well as many other helpful tools.

-• New and Improved touch-screen with a full-color display.
-The new user-friendly interface makes it a self-explanatory unit with interactive learning on the go, including electrode placement, running EMG graph, EMG biofeedback Games and Templates as well as many other helpful tools.
+• This device features a new and improved touch screen with a full-color display.
+Moreover, the user-friendly interface makes it a self-explanatory unit, allowing for interactive learning on the go.
+For instance, it includes electrode placement guides, a running EMG graph, EMG biofeedback games and templates, as well as many other helpful tools.

-• Pre-set programs for Incontinence treatment, Sports and muscular development, neuromuscular Rehabilitation.
+• Pre-set programs for Incontinence treatment, Sports and muscular development, and neuromuscular Rehabilitation.

-• Designed for Physiotherapists in mind to be used as a portable tool.
-Suitable as a personal trainer for in-clinic or home use (under guidance).
+• Designed for Physiotherapists as a portable tool, it is suitable as a personal trainer for in-clinic or home use (under guidance).

-• 2 channel EMG (Biofeedback) combined with 2 channels of NMES (stimulation).
+• Two-channel EMG (Biofeedback) combined with two channels of NMES (stimulation).

-• 2 channel ETS (EMG triggered stimulation) with stimulation on 2 channels.
+• Two-channel ETS (EMG triggered stimulation) with stimulation on two channels.

 • Simple single-phase or multiphase operation: multiphase allows EMG/ETS/STIM to be combined in one program.